Native American Indian Spa Treatments

 505- 867-1234

-The deluxe Hyatt Regency Tamaya Resort and Spa is located halfway between Albuquerque and Santa Fe and sits on 500 sprawling acres of a 73,000-acre reservation.
+The deluxe Hyatt Regency Tamaya Resort and Spa is halfway between Albuquerque and Santa Fe and sits on 500 sprawling acres of a 73,000-acre reservation.
 It is one of the largest resorts ever built on Native American land.
 And you can’t beat the Sandia Mountains on the horizon for scenery.

 Native Herbal Wrap